• Skip to primary navigation

 (Laughter)

 Guys, this is real.
-And I’m scratching the surface here, because the deeper we go, the it gets, I guarantee you.
-I don’t have time to get into porn and violence against women the split of domestic duties or the gender pay gap.
-But I believe that as men, it’s time we start see past our privilege and recognize that we are just part of the problem.
+And I’m scratching the surface here, because the deeper we go, uglier it gets, I guarantee you.
+I don’t have time to get into porn violence against women or the split of domestic duties or the pay gap.
+But I believe that as men, it’s we start to see past our privilege and recognize we are not just part of the problem.
 Fellas, we are the problem.
-The glass ceiling because we put it there, and if we want to be a of the solution, then words are no longer enough.
+The glass ceiling because we put it there, and if we want to be a part of solution, then words are no longer enough.

-There’s a quote that I love that I grew up from the Bahá’í writings.
-It says that “the world of humanity is possessed two wings, the male and the female.
-So long as these two wings are not in strength, the bird will not fly.”
+There’s a quote that I love that grew up with from the Bahá’í writings.
+It says that “the world of humanity possessed of two wings, the male and the female.
+So long as these two wings are not equivalent strength, the bird will not fly.”

-So women, on behalf men all over the world who feel similar to me, please forgive for all the ways that we have not relied on your strength.
-And now I would to ask you to formally help us, because we do this alone.
+So women, on behalf of men all the world who feel similar to me, please forgive us for all the that we have not relied on your strength.
+And now I would to ask you to formally help us, because we cannot this alone.
 We are men.
 We’re going to mess up.
-We’re going to say wrong thing.
+We’re going say the wrong thing.
 We’re going to be tone-deaf.
-We’re more than likely, probably, going offend you.
+We’re more likely, probably, going to offend you.
 But don’t lose hope.
-We’re only here of you, and like you, as men, we need to stand up become your allies as you fight against pretty much everything.
-We need your help in celebrating vulnerability and being patient with us as we make very, very long journey from our heads to our hearts.
-And to parents: instead of teaching our children to be brave boys or girls, can we maybe just teach them how to be humans?
+We’re only here because you, and like you, as men, we need to stand up and become your allies you fight against pretty much everything.
+We need your help in celebrating vulnerability and being patient with us as we make this very, very journey from our heads to our hearts.
+And finally to parents: of teaching our children to be brave boys or pretty girls, can we maybe just teach how to be good humans?

 So back to my dad.
-Growing up, yeah, every boy, I had my fair share of issues, now I realize that it was even thanks to his sensitivity and emotional that I am able to stand here right now to you in the first place.
-The resentment I had my dad I now realize had nothing to do him.
-It had everything to do with me and my longing to accepted and to play a role that was never meant for me.
-So my dad may have not taught me how to use my hands, he did teach me to use my heart, and to me that makes him more a than anything.
+Growing up, yeah, like boy, I had my fair share of issues, but now realize that it was even thanks to his sensitivity and emotional intelligence that I am to stand here right now talking to you in first place.
+The resentment I had for my dad now realize had nothing to do with him.
+It everything to do with me and my longing to be accepted to play a role that was never meant for me.
+So while my dad have not taught me how to use my hands, did teach me how to use my heart, and to that makes him more a man than anything.

 Thank you.